Candy Icing Pastillage Variation for Sugar Eggs

 Knead until no longer sticky, add a little more sugar as necessary.

-Add flavouring, some of the flavoured essential oils are surprisingly strong, it’s easy to add more but can be overpowering if you add too much, start with two drops, knead them in, let sit for 15 minutes then taste, add more flavour if needed.
-Wrap and let rest 15 mins before using.
+Add flavouring, some of the flavoured essential oils are surprisingly strong, it’s easy to add more but can be overpowering if you add too much.
+Start with two drops, knead them in, let sit for 15 minutes then taste, add more flavour if needed.
+Wrap and let rest at least 15 mins before using.

 To make sugar eggs:

-Roll thin sheets of the paste, (use icing sugar when rolling, cornflour will make it dry too fast and create a rough surface), cut oval shapes to fit over half an egg-shaped mould that has been dusted with cornflour.
+Roll sheets of icing roughly half a centimetre thick, (use icing sugar when rolling, cornflour will make it dry too fast and create a rough surface), cut oval shapes to fit over half an egg-shaped mould that has been dusted with cornflour.
 Set aside to dry for 24 hours before removing from the moulds.